-‘Darling In The FranXX’: Zero Two’s Sexuality Discussed By Studio Trigger’s Hiromi Wakabayashi In Reddit AMA
+‘Darling In The FranXX’: Zero-Two’s Sexuality Discussed By Studio Trigger’s Hiromi Wakabayashi In Reddit AMA

 When it comes to the anime Darling In The FranXX, Zero-Two (002) pretty much represents the focal point of the entire fandom.
 The character is so widely popular that even Kim Kardashian West admitted that Zero-Two’s hairstyle inspired the reality TV star.
 Creative director/producer Hiromi Wakabayashi of anime studio Trigger and Gainax fame has been talking about this character and other related topics during a recent Reddit AMA (Ask Me Anything) session.

-Hiromi’s favorite work is the FLCL series but he’s known for having worked on a variety of popular anime, including Gurren Lagann, Kill la Kill, Little Witch Academia, and Panty & Stocking In Garterbelt.
+Hiromi’s favorite work is the FLCL series, but he’s known for having worked on a variety of popular anime, including Gurren Lagann, Kill la Kill, Little Witch Academia, and Panty & Stocking In Garterbelt.
 Anime fans would love to watch Panty & Stocking In Garterbelt Season 2, although Little Witch Academia Season 2 is way more likely.
 During the Reddit AMA, Hiromi explained how his role in the company works.

-“I function as a creative producer while leading the PR team for studio Trigger,” he said.
+“I function as a creative producer while leading the PR team for Studio Trigger,” he said.
 “This is exclusive for myself, but my work varies from directing the key visual, trailers, magazine/web ad, and quality control/direction for merchandise.
 I pretty much oversee anything related to [the] branding of our title.”

-The Darling In The FranXX anime is a collaboration between A-1 Pictures and studio Trigger, with the latter being “mainly in charge [of] concept planning and development.”
-Hiromi believes that Trigger was more like the Stamen than the Pistil since Trigger has “got that rowdy, rascal like vibe.”
+The Darling In The FranXX anime is a collaboration between A-1 Pictures and Studio Trigger, with the latter being “mainly in charge [of] concept planning and development.”
+Hiromi believes that Trigger was more like the stamen than the pistil since Trigger has “got that rowdy, rascal like vibe.”
 He also says the staff was doubled, which made the project “more difficult to manage compared to others.”

 “A-1’s got the capacity to produce multiple titles throughout the year, and they’re also known for their quality so we got a lot to learn from them when it comes to actual production,” Hiromi humbly admitted.